 This course is a comprehensive review of the mathematical skills and concepts required to prepare the student for Algebra and other advanced studies.
 This course does not apply toward credits needed to graduate in any program.
 For the purposes of determining student status and tuition charges, this course is considered a 4 credit hour class.
-Prerequisite: None
+Prerequisite: None o Quarter Credit Hours

-MAT 1033 College Algebra 4 Quarter Credit Hours
+MAT 1033 College Algebra